mohsend/Magnificent-University-Projects/compiler/01/use-for-all.md

 ## Nesting

-Obviously we can nest these control statements as much as we please, the for loops then will be nested accourdingly.
+Obviously we can nest these control statements as much as we please, the for loops then will be nested accordingly.

 ## After thought

-If I where to choose a subset of statements I probably would have chosen `while` because of a much simpler structure it's much simpler to implement than `for`, All other statements can also be reproduced as well.
+If I were to choose a subset of statements I probably would have chosen `while` because of a much simpler structure it's much simpler to implement in assembly than `for`, All other statements can also be reproduced as well.

 A `for` loop can be written as: